 To earn a BS degree in Dental Hygiene from Eastern Washington University (EWU), a minimum of 40 upper-division credits are required beyond the Associate Degree.
 A minimum of 30 of these credits must be earned from EWU.
 EWU accepts a block transfer credits from an Associate dental hygiene degree program accredited by the Commission on Dental Accreditation and regional higher education accrediting bodies.

-*Students must meet University proficiencies in Math and English by completing Math 115 or its equivalent, and English 101 and 201 or their equivalent.
+*Students must meet University proficiencies in Math and English by completing Math 104 (competency) or its equivalent or higher, and English 101 and 201 or their equivalent.
 Students should complete these requirements at local community colleges before entering the program.

 Program Mission and Competencies